 In accordance with the resolution passed by the AGM held on April 25, 2019, as of the AGM 2019 the annual compensation for the Chairman of the Board is EUR 120,000, for the Vice-Chairman EUR 68,000 and for other members EUR 57,000.
-In addition, the following meeting fees are paid for each meeting attended: EUR 1,500 for all meetings, except EUR 3,000 to the Chairman for the Audit Committee meetings, EUR 1,750 to the Chairman for the Human Resources Committee meetings and EUR 1,750 to the Chairman for the Board members are compensated in accordance with the Company policy.
-In addition, the Chairman of the Board members has remained unchanged from 2016.
+In addition, the following meeting fees are paid for each meeting attended: EUR 1,500 for all meetings, except EUR 3,000 to the Chairman for the Audit Committee meetings, EUR 1,750 to the Chairman for the Human Resources Committee meetings and EUR 1,750 to the Chairman for the Nomination Committee meetings.
+Traveling expenses of the Board members are compensated in accordance with the Company policy.
+In addition, the Chairman of the Board has a mobile phone benefit.
+The annual remuneration of the Board members has remained unchanged from 2016.
 The meeting fees were increased in 2019.